-Glebe Little League is a community-based, volunteer-driven, not-for-profit organization serving the communities of the Glebe, Centretown, Lowertown, Sandy Hill, Ottawa East, Old Ottawa South, Vanier and Gloucester, dedicated to providing both House and Competitive level baseball and T-ball for young players, both boys and girls, age 4 to 19, as well as coaching, umpiring and other volunteer opportunities for community members of all ages.
+Glebe Little League is a community-based, volunteer-driven, not-for-profit children’s baseball organization serving the communities of the Glebe, Centretown, Lowertown, Sandy Hill, Ottawa East, Old Ottawa South, Vanier and Gloucester, dedicated to providing both House and Competitive level baseball and T-ball for young players, both boys and girls, age 4 to 19, as well as coaching, umpiring and other volunteer opportunities for community members of all ages.

-As part of Ontario District 6 (essentially the eastern portion of the National Capital Region) we enjoy a close collaboration (and friendly rivalry) with our fellow Little Leagues in the District, consisting of: South Ottawa Little League, Orleans Little League, Prescott-Russell Little League and Carleton-Russell Little League.
-We often join forces at the more senior and advanced levels with some of our fellow Little Leagues. (see District 6 Ontario for information and links to our fellow Little Leagues in the eastern part of the National Capital.)
+As part of Ontario District 6 (essentially the eastern portion of the National Capital Region) we enjoy a close collaboration (and friendly baseball rivalry) with our fellow Little Leagues in the District, consisting of: South Ottawa Little League, Orleans Little League, Prescott-Russell Little League and Carleton-Russell Little League.
+We often join forces at the more senior and advanced levels of baseball with some of our fellow Little Leagues. (see District 6 Ontario for information and links to our fellow Little Leagues in the eastern part of the National Capital.)

-In summer competition, our play extends to our western friends (and rivals) in Ontario District 2, namely: Ottawa West Little League, East Nepean Little League, Kanata Little League, and West Carleton-Arnprior Little League. (see District 2 Ontario for information and links to our fellow Little Leagues in the western part of the National Capital.)
+In summer baseball competition, our play extends to our western friends (and rivals) in Ontario District 2, namely: Ottawa West Little League, East Nepean Little League, Kanata Little League, and West Carleton-Arnprior Little League. (see District 2 Ontario for information and links to our fellow Little Leagues in the western part of the National Capital.)

 Rules and Philosophy